ensdomains/thorin/README.md

 yarn add @ensdomains/thorin styled-components react-transition-state@1.1.5
 ```

-Checkout the project's [playroom](https://thorin.ens.domains/playroom) to preview the components in a live online environment.

 ## Set Up

 In your App component, wrap the root of your app in a [`ThemeProvider`](https://styled-components.com/docs/advanced) module from [styled-components](https://styled-components.com).
 Import `ThorinGlobalStyles` and declare it as a child of `ThemeProvider` to set global styles.
 Set the theme by passing a theme object to `ThemeProvider`.